Serjeant-at-arms: History of the office in England

 Two Serjeants-at-arms of the Royal Household escort the officers carrying the regalia into the Palace of Westminster for the State Opening of Parliament in 2022.

-The earliest record of the Sergeants-at-Arms in England is found in 1278, when King Edward I formed them into a twenty-strong Corps to serve as a close escort.
+The earliest record of the Sergeants-at-Arms in England is found in 1278, when Edward I formed them into a twenty-strong Corps to serve as a close escort.
 The size of the corps grew over subsequent reigns: "by the statutes of noble Edward [III] were thirty serjeants of arms sufficiently armed and horsed, riding before his highness when he journeyed by the country for a gard de Corps du Roy [king's bodyguard]".
 Like their French counterparts they wore either robes or armour, as appropriate; they were required at times to be mounted, and at other times to attend on foot.
 The role of the serjeants was two-fold: as well directly defending the person of the king, they also had wide-ranging powers of arrest and sometimes served the sovereign in a police role (the abuse of this power during the reign of Richard II led to a number of serjeants being dismissed, and the corps, which had by then greatly expanded, was reduced again to thirty in 1399).